 • JSON using SQL: The ability to work with JSON data is a lot like querying traditional structured data using a set of types and functions like variant, parse_json, etc.

-• UNDROP and Fast Clone: Using the UNDROP SQL command, you can bring back a dropped table without having to wait for it to be restored from a backup.
-Fast Clone is a feature that lets you clone a table or an entire database, typically in a matter of seconds, at no additional service cost.
+• UNDROP and Fast Clone: Using the UNDROP SQL command, you can bring back a dropped table without waiting for it to be restored from a backup.
+Fast Clone is a feature that lets you clone a table or an entire database, typically in seconds, at no additional service cost.

 • Query Optimization: There are query optimization engines that run in the background to understand and automatically improve query performances.
 This lets the SQL scripters not worry about the optimization practices such as indexing, partitioning, etc.